csbailey5t/nlp-ad/readme.md

 ## Scripts

 - `match_titles.py` is a brief CLI to return the workshop titles similar to the submitted query according to vectors from the spaCy `en_core_web_lg` model.
 It's currently hardcoded with a cutoff of >= 0.8.
 To run the script, within the active virtual environment, run `python match_titles.py query`, where the query is a string.

+## Streamlit app

+This project uses Streamlit to provide a front end for exploration of our data and experiments.
+To run the Streamlit app:

+`streamlit run streamlit_app.py`

+The top-level script of the app is at the root of the project directory.
+Individual pages are separate Python files in the `ui_pages` directory, and expose functions imported into the top-level script for use.